icgrp/bert/docs/tutorials/huffman/huffman.md

 ## Steps
 1. Use BERT host tools to generate the headers needed for your hardware design.
 [Information here](../../../host_tools/README.md)
+    a. build BERT host tools for your platform [see build instrutions](../../../host_tools/README.md)
+    b. run BERT tools on your design to produce files needed for your BERT application (minimal instructions below)
 2. Set up Xilinx SDK environment.
 [Information here](../sdksetup.md)
 3. Write user code
 4. Test on hardware